zuzionly/czblog/README.md

 Deploying Simple is easy.
 Simply clone this repo (or your own) and install [Gunicorn](http://gunicorn.org/).
 Then cd to the directory containing simple.py and run the following command:

-    venv/bin/gunicorn -w 4 -p /tmp/gunicorn.pid simple:app
+    venv/bin/gunicorn -w 4 -p /tmp/gunicorn.pid czblog:app

-This will start 4 gunicorn workers serving Simple.
+This will start 4 gunicorn workers serving czblog.
 You can then use nginx or apache to forward requests to Gunicorn.

 watch dog
 =============
 ######listen python file change and auto restart gunicorn(gunicorn no auto restart option)

 ###install:
     pip install watchdog
 ###command line:
-    watchmedo shell-command --patterns="*.py" --recursive --command='kill -HUP `cat /tmp/gunicorn.pid`' /simple
+    watchmedo shell-command --patterns="*.py" --recursive --command='kill -HUP `cat /tmp/gunicorn.pid`' /czblog

 Example